-\begin{itemize} \item $\hat Z^{1,i}$ and $\hat Z^{2,i}$ are the incentives to trade in the auction in view of the number of non-strategic buyers or sellers investors arrived in the auction respectively; \item $\hat Z^{3,i}$ denotes the incentive to trade given the fundamental price $P^\star$; \item $\hat Z^{4,i}$ and $\hat Z^{6,i}$ are the incentive to trade indexed on the arriving of the market maker $p$ or $q$ respectively in the auction; \item $\hat Z^{5,i}$ and $\hat Z^{7,i}$ are the incentives indexed on the anchor prices of each strategic trader $p,q$ through the Brownian motions $W_s^p$ and $W_s^q$ respectively; \item and lastly the time component $F^i$ is the inner gain of market maker $i$ resulting from the optimization (certain utility equivalent) that the exchange redistributes to the other agents. \end{itemize}
+Each strategic trader receives an incentive indexed to the canonical process $X$, penalized by the continuous-time drift $F^i$ representing the certainty equivalent of their utility.
+For each strategic trader $i \in \{p,q\}$, the terms can be interpreted as follows: \begin{itemize} \item $\hat{Z}^{1,i}$ and $\hat{Z}^{2,i}$ represent the incentives tied to the arrival of non-strategic buyers and sellers in the auction, respectively; \item $\hat{Z}^{3,i}$ denotes the incentive corresponding to fluctuations in the fundamental price $P^\star$; \item $\hat{Z}^{4,i}$ and $\hat{Z}^{6,i}$ are the incentives linked to the successful order placements by strategic traders $p$ and $q$, respectively; \item $\hat{Z}^{5,i}$ and $\hat{Z}^{7,i}$ are the incentives indexing the anchor prices of each strategic trader via the Brownian motions $W_s^p$ and $W_s^q$, respectively; \item the continuous time component $F^i$ is the inner gain of strategic trader $i$ resulting from their optimization (the certainty equivalent) that the exchange redistributes among the agents. \end{itemize}

-The $F^i$ component is elegantly designed as it is responsive to each strategic trader's gains and losses throughout the auction.
-Recall that a strategic trader's payoff from the market is $g^i(X_t)$ at time $t$.
-When a new order enters to the market at time $t$, the net gain for the strategic trader $i$ is $g^i(X_t) - g^i(X_{t^-})$ at this new order.
-We say that the trader incurs a loss due to a new order if the net gain is negative and profits at the new order if the net gain is positive.
-Observing the structure of $F^i$, we see that the incentive $\xi$ has a positive increment at time $t$ when a strategic trader experiences a loss from a coming order at time $t$ and has a negative increment if a strategic trader profits at a new order at time $t$.
-In short, the incentive $\xi^i$ compensates each strategic trader when a market change harms the trader and the incentive charges a trader when a market change benefits the trader.
-Additionally, the $F^i$ component depends on the incentive $d$ provided by the exchange to non-strategic traders.
-This reveals an interesting dynamic: the competitive nature of the strategic traders make them not only influenced by incentives directed at them, but also by incentives offered to other market participants.
-Given this rebate policy, we now turn to the interpretation of the strategic traders' controls $\hat\alpha=(\hat \mu^p,\hat\lambda^p;\hat \mu^q,\hat\lambda^q)$.
+The $F^i$ component is responsive to each strategic trader's gains and losses throughout the auction.
+Recall that a strategic trader's payoff from the market state at time $t$ is $g^i(X_t)$.
+When a new order enters the market at time $t$, the net gain for trader $i$ is $g^i(X_t) - g^i(X_{t^-})$.
+We say that the trader incurs a loss if this net gain is negative, and profits if it is positive.
+Observing the structure of $F^i$, the incentive $\xi^i$ has a positive increment when a strategic trader experiences a loss from a newly arrived order, and a negative increment if they profit from it.
+In short, the incentive $\xi^i$ compensates each strategic trader when adverse market movements harm them, and charges them when market changes benefit them.
+Additionally, the $F^i$ component depends on the fee $d$ charged to non-strategic traders.
+This indicates that the strategic traders are influenced not only by incentives directed explicitly at them, but also by the fee structure imposed on other market participants.